-Here is a great how to video on soldering rings and replacing hooks on the popular iron lures used my so many West Coast anglers.
-This video was created and shared by Fishdoggary on Bloodydecks and was happy to share with all of our audience.
+Here is a great how to video on soldering rings and hook replacement on surface iron lures used by so many West Coast anglers.
+This video was created and shared by Fishdoggary on the Bloodydecks forms and was happy to share with all of our audience.

 One’s success as an angler often hinges on your ability to be prepared and have your gear and tackle in it’s peak condition.
-Changing out bent or rusted hooks with stronger sharp ones can dramatically increase an angler’s success rate on hooking up and staying hooked.
-Make sure that the hardware you have on your lures matches the pressure of the outfits you will be throwing it on and the conditions.
+Replacing out bent or rusted hooks with stronger sharp ones can dramatically increase an angler’s success rate on hooking up and staying hooked.
+Make sure that the hardware you have on your fishing lures matches the pressure of the outfits you will be fishing it on and the conditions.
 These little things are actually big in the scheme of things.

-FishDog lays out the particulars of what and how he is soldering rings on lures.
+FishDog lays out the particulars of what and how he is soldering rings on fishing lures.

 - Includes Over 300 Rings (13 different sizes in bags of 24)

 • Double Ended Alligator Clips (holds your fishing jig up while welding)

 TORCH NOT INCLUDED